JamesCalingo/sportventures/posts/2025-08-09_bkncyclones.md

 In the late 1950s, facing an aging stadium and difficulties trying to get a new one[^1], the Dodgers decided to move to Los Angeles, thus leaving Brooklyn without a baseball team.
 At the same time, the rival New York Giants were ALSO facing an aging stadium and ended up also moving west - to San Francisco.

-In 2001, the New York Penn League started up operations in Brooklyn with a team affiliated with the National League team formed in the void left by the Dodgers and Giants: the New York Mets (there’s actually a bit more to the story than this, but again: intensely abridged).
+In 2001, the New York-Penn League started up operations in Brooklyn with a team affiliated with the National League team formed in the void left by the Dodgers and Giants: the New York Mets (there’s actually a bit more to the story than this, but again: intensely abridged).
 The Brooklyn Cyclones played in the NYPL for two decades, winning a title in 2019 before Major League Baseball consolidated the minor leagues - a move which killed the NYPL (and also meant that the Cyclones were the NYPL's final champions).
-Since 2021, they've been in the High-A South Atlantic League, which includes former NYPL rivals Hudson Valley and Aberdeen (though apparently the Mets wanted to move the Cyclones to Double-A in the realignment, but multiple parties nixed the idea).
+Since 2021, they've been in the High-A South Atlantic League[^2], which includes former NYPL rival Hudson Valley (and Aberdeen prior to them switching leagues in 2026).

 They play in what is now known as Maimonides Park in the Coney Island section of Brooklyn.
 For those who don’t know, Coney Island is best known as the place where the Hot Dog Eating Contest is held every July 4th, but it's also one of New York City's more well known summer attractions (the name "Cyclones" is based on a famous local rollercoaster).
 I didn't get to explore the area that much when I went due to a time crunch, but as someone who grew up in New Jersey, what I've seen of the boardwalk online feels like any other Jersey Shore town, and what I saw of Coney Island felt like the rest of New York City.